vincentiusGian/kattis/README.md

 # kattis
-My solutions to kattis problems (trying to use python)!!
+My solutions to kattis problems (in python)!!